ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Courage is exciting.
 It pushes to act beyond what one believes is possible.
 So get excited by the challenge and push yourself beyond what you think is possible.

-Paragons: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman
+**Role Models**: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman

+## Team Work

+Humans are a social animal.
+We are node in a network[^1].
+The way we act and interact in the network determines the life of everyone.

+We stand on the shoulders of all those who came before us.
+And we are building a foundation for all those who will come after.

+Plus who are we doing all this "core-values" for if we can't even help and be there people around us.
+One cannot do it alone and it is worthless doing it alone.

+There are multiple levels of "team work" and each requires a different approach.
+- Everyone else
+- Close Friends
+- Family and Partner

+This also requires a level of self awareness and knowing how your interaction/quality of relationships can be improved.

+One can be strict with himself but has to be patient with others.
+And remember that you are probably not right so listen to people carefully -> Openness.

+**Role Models**: Avengers, Straw Hat Crew (One Piece), Jura Tempest Federation (That Time I Got Reincarnated as a Slime), Some family related parts of Peaky Blinders

 ***

 I am trying make these values my second nature by forming habits.
 The ideal goal is identity level change [^4] but it will take time which is why I haven't published my post on it.
 You can read the draft version though: [My core habits](/core-habits).

-Edit Jan 6 2022: Maybe Team Work is a my new core value.

 [^1]: Jordan B Peterson
 [^2]: Naval Ravikant